Daxweiler: Sport and leisure

-Daxweiler has at its disposal a children's playground, a sporting ground with lavatories, a grilling pavilion with a playing field, a bowling alley, a kindergarten and a municipal centre with a hall for up to 300 people and room for up to 70 guests.
-Worth experiencing is the hiking trail network in the Bingen Forest, with benches for resting and a shelter in a conservation area with a birdwatching platform and a charming view into the Middle Rhine and across the Rhine to the Frankfurt Rhine Main Region.
+Daxweiler has a children's playground, a sporting ground with lavatories, a grilling pavilion with a playing field, a bowling alley, a kindergarten and a municipal centre with a hall for up to 300 people and room for up to 70 guests.
+The hiking trail network in the Bingen Forest has benches for resting and a shelter in a conservation area with a birdwatching platform and a view into the Middle Rhine and across the Rhine to the Frankfurt Rhine Main Region.
 There is also a ropes course with various courses.